MathRovi/housing-Matheo-Rouviere/README.md

-HOUSING-API
+## HOUSING-API

-Description
+## Description

-Housing-API is a simple Flask application connected to a PostgreSQL database.
+Housing-API is a Flask application connected to a PostgreSQL database.
 It provides the following endpoints:

 GET /houses: retrieve all houses as JSON
 POST /houses: add a new house
 It manages data such as longitude, latitude, median house age, and more.

-Table of Contents
+## Table of Contents:

 Prerequisites
 Installation and Setup
 Database & Migrations